Technical deep dive

 Drift detection

 When a session finishes, ExoProtocol scores how well the work stayed within the ticket's constraints.
-The drift score is a weighted composite of four factors:
+The drift score is a weighted composite of three factors:

 drift_score = (